We have specialists in many areas of legal practice. Make an enquiry today: 0330 333 2613

 - Deliberately failing to notify a change in your circumstances that you know would affect your benefit.

 Once the interview has been conducted, a decision maker will review the evidence and decide whether the case should be prosecuted.
 You will receive a letter outlining what benefits you have been overpaid.
-We can help you to appeal the overpayment decision at a Tribunal.
-Be aware, there are time limits to appealing tribunal decisions.

 If you are prosecuted and are required to attend Court you must contact us straight away to arrange an appointment before the court hearing.
 We will thoroughly prepare your defence and attend all the hearings with you.